CBT for Specific Phobia in London

-Specific phobia is characterised by significant fear of a specific situation or object.
-Common phobias include fear of vomiting, heights or injections).
-In order to meet diagnostic criteria the situation or object must always provoke an immediate fear response, be actively avoided and feared out of proportion to the danger posed by the situation or object.
-The experience of fear may range from anticipatory anxiety to a panic attack.
+If you have a specific phobia it means that you are living with a significant fear of a specific situation or object.
+It is an unreasonable fear of any situations and objects that don’t pose any real danger to you.
+It is long-lasting, psychologically intense and sometimes has physical reactions.
+For example, common phobias include fear of vomiting, heights or injections).
+In order to meet diagnostic criteria, the situation or object must always provoke an immediate fear response, be actively avoided and feared out of proportion to the danger posed by the situation or object.
+Moveover, the experience of fear may range from anticipatory anxiety to a panic attack.
 The fear experienced must have lasted for 6 months or more and lead to clinically significant distress or impairment within social, occupational and other areas of functioning.

 Some people may be more vulnerable than others to developing these difficulties.

 How can Cognitive Behavioural Therapy help with Specific Phobia?